unraid/docs/docs/unraid-os/using-unraid-to/manage-storage/array-configuration.md

 1. Access your flash device over the network (SMB).
 2. Locate and open the `config` folder.
 3. Rename the file `super.old` to `super.dat`.
-4. Refresh the **Main** page in your browser, and your prior array configuration should be restored.
+4. Reboot your server, and your prior array configuration should be restored.

 ---